Quick Answer

 Cleaning and Long-Term Care

-All five processors have dishwasher-safe bowls, lids, and discs (top rack).
+all four processors have dishwasher-safe bowls, lids, and discs (top rack).
 The S-blade requires careful hand cleaning — use a bottle brush to reach into the center hub rather than reaching in blindly with bare hands.
 The motor base is never dishwasher-safe and should be wiped with a damp cloth.
 Processors with smooth interior bowl surfaces accumulate less residue than textured surfaces.
-After processing garlic, onion, or tomato, clean immediately — polycarbonate bowls absorb odors if left dirty for hours.
-All five picks use food-safe BPA-free polycarbonate construction.
+After processing garlic, onion, or tomato, clean immediately — polycarbonate bowls absorb odors if left dirty for hours. all four picks use food-safe BPA-free polycarbonate construction.

 See detailed reviews below ↓